mnelson4/printmyblog/readme.txt

 **Pro Print Features**

 * saveable projects
-* create digital and print-ready PDFs
+* create digital PDFs, print-ready PDFs, and ePub eBooks
 * select posts, pages, print materials (posts intended only for use in Pro Print) and most custom post types (eg products from WooCommerce)
 * search and filter for posts based on post type, status, categories, tags, custom taxonomies, author, and publish date
 * drag-and-drop reordering of content (and add new print materials on-the-fly)